-Dr. Lynn Michalopoulos is an Assistant Professor at Columbia School of Social Work.
-Dr. Michalopoulos has an extensive background in conducting individual, couples and group therapy with trauma survivors.
-She specialized in direct clinical practice with women of color who experienced both childhood and adult sexual violence.
+Associate Professor Lynn Michalopoulos has experience conducting individual, couples, and group therapy with trauma survivors.
+She specializes in direct clinical practice with women of color who have experienced both childhood and adult sexual violence.

-Dr. Michalopoulos’ current research focuses on how trauma outcomes vary across cultural and contextual contexts, especially among non-Western low and middle income countries.
-She is currently working with the Victims of Torture Fund through USAID and Johns Hopkins University’s Applied Mental Health Research group on a project developing global and regionally specific trauma scales across cultures and populations.
-Professor Michalopoulos’ research interest also center on the relationship between trauma, substance use and HIV among migrant populations from low and middle income countries.
-Dr. Michalopoulos has conducted extensive research in Zambia where she is currently examining the co-occurring issues of trauma, substance use and HIV among truck drivers and female fish traders.
+Dr. Michalopoulos also studies the relationship among trauma, substance use, and HIV in migrant populations from low- and middle-income countries.
+She has conducted extensive research in Zambia, where she examines the co-occurring issues of trauma, substance use, and HIV among truck drivers and female fish traders.
 Her previous work in Zambia has included the evaluation and analysis of a randomized controlled trial of Trauma-Focused Cognitive Behavioral Therapy among HIV and trauma-affected youth, as well as an assessment of the challenges and strategies of public health data use among local health facilities.
+She is a co-investigator on a U19 grant through NIMH called PRIDE sSA (Partnerships in Research to Implement and Disseminate Sustainable and Scalable Evidence-Based Practices in sub-Saharan Africa), in which role she mentors the research team in Zambia.
+She is also working with USAID in the Center for Resilience, providing expert advice and consultation on resilience and psychosocial measurement and programming related to humanitarian crises globally.